Alphainvicta/reacte-shop/README.md

-# Remember to add one more year to the current one to test the strype payment system
+# Remember to add one more year to the current one in order to test the strype payment system

 ## Install dependencies